Skip to content

 Updated

-A conversation about mathematics inspired by a space-filling curve.
-Presented by Katie Steckles and Peter Rowlett.
+A conversation about election mathematics inspired by a ballot.
+Presented by Katie Steckles and Peter Rowlett, with special guest Sam Hansen.
+For more from Sam and the Carry the Two podcast check out this episode …

 Seventeenth-century joined furniture; green wood, hand tools. 🇺🇸 More info